-South of Beaver Creek is Snag, which boasts the record-low temperature for North America, from February 3, 1947: −81.4 F (-63C).
+South of Beaver Creek is Snag, an abandoned airfield from the Northwest Staging Route.
+Snag boasts the record low temperature for North America, set in February 1947: −81.4 F (-63C).
+The airfield closed in 1968 and the site was been remediated.

 Looking west from the Alaska Highway, headed for Snag